 UPS offers one of the most generous tuition reimbursement programs in the marketplace, helping college students finance their education and attend school while working part-time or full-time at UPS.
 Our “Earn & Learn” program provides up to US$25,000 for a college education.
 While a great benefit for employees, Earn & Learn is also an important recruiting and retention tool for UPS.
 The program helps us attract college students to fill many of our part-time positions, and turnover among program participants is lower than among nonparticipants.

 As a global company, UPS’s values are rooted in the diversity and inclusion that thrives inside and outside our walls.

 Our diversity and inclusion mission is to connect and empower our employees, customers, suppliers, and communities for success by embracing the dynamics of different backgrounds, experiences, and perspectives to propel our growth.
 We have a commitment to create an environment where all employees feel valued, respected, and fully engaged to contribute to our future success.

 As one of the world’s largest employers, UPS employs people from all cultures, backgrounds, lifestyles, and experiences.
 In such a large company, it’s natural for employees to want to connect, network, and learn from others outside of normal work teams.
 An important way they can do this is through employee hubs known as Business Resource Groups (BRGs).

-BRGs not only provide a way for employees to connect; they are also creating significant business value.
+BRGs not only provide a way for employees to connect and help UPS be a better global citizen; they are also creating significant business value.
 For example, members of the New York–based WLD BRG dressed in UPS’s brown uniforms and spent the day on the road with package car drivers to help drive business growth.
 They educated potential customers about diversity and innovation at UPS — and generated 300 sales leads in the process.